 Practice the art of affirming positive truths.
 So doing will have a profound impact on your life.
 I guarantee it.

-If you are so inclined, if you wish to discuss this topic on the phone or via email or text, I extend my personal invitation to anyone who wishes to do so at a mutually convenient time.
+If you are so inclined, if you wish to discuss this topic on the phone or via video conference, email or text, free of charge and without obligation, then I extend my personal invitation to anyone who wishes to do so at a mutually convenient time.

 Grant Rayner (coachgrant)